PreciousIfeaka/alx-system_engineering-devops/0x01-shell_permissions/README.md

-changes group and super owner
+changes the owners of a symbolic link